NCEAS/msai4earth-esa/iceplant_detection/README.txt

 2. TRIALS
 ---------
-All folders starting with TRIALS_ include notebooks with trial code that is no longer in use or has been integrated to the custom libraries (.py files).
+All folders starting with TRIALS_ include notebooks with trial code that is no longer in use.

-Notebooks in this folder starting with TRIALS_# are workflows on which we are currently working on:
+Notebooks in the current folder starting with TRIALS_# are workflows on which we are working on at the moment:

 * TRIALS_8: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on the spectral features of the training set generated in data_sampling_workflow